ardaergin/VBL/markdown_files/overview-on-conducting-a-study.md

 1. Make sure you have your [ethical approval](ethical-approval).
 2. Know your [desired number of participants](desired-number-of-participants).
 3. Incorporate [attention check(s)](attention-checks) in your survey.
 This will ensure that you can [deny payment](granting-or-denying-payment) for non-serious participation.
-4. If you would like to have any prescreeners for your study, check out how to do it [here](prescreeners).
+4. Are you planning to only allow participation based on a certain criteria?
+Then you should check out how to set up an initial [prescreening study](prescreening-study).

 <br>